ReflecTing

 5 Minutes Read

 My grandma took care of me when no one else did.
-She would often get asked, “Those aren’t your kids so why are you taking care of them?”
+She would often get asked, “Those aren’t your kids, so why are you taking care of them?”
 The phrase I always hear my grandma say is “I raise them because I love their eyes.”
 (Lawv tsis yog koj yug, vim li cas koj hlub.
 Kuv hlub lawv ob lub qhov muag, kuv thiaj li hlub law.)
 I had a different relationship with my grandma than anyone else.
 I was her favorite.
-The favorite out of both her children and grandchildren.
+The favorite among both her children and grandchildren.
 No, I didn’t ask or do anything special for my grandma to become her favorite.
-It just naturally happened, and I’m the person I am today, because of her.
+It just naturally happened, and I’m the person I am today because of her.

 Grandma, I remember the words you would tell me when I used to feel down.
 “It took me 3 years to make your body and heart strong.
 Don’t let someone else destroy it when I’m gone.”
 Even when you would lecture me, I knew you were doing it for my benefit.
 You said to me.
 “Luag tias kom paub tab, txhob ua neeg poob qab los lawv yeej tos ntsoov thaum yus yuav poob.”
-The translation is; “They say to grow up and not be a failure.
+The translation is: “They say to grow up and not be a failure.
 But they’re already wishing for your downfall.”
-And now when I think about you, all I remember is the various things you would lecture me about.
+And now, when I think about you, all I remember is the various things you would lecture me about.
 You would always start off with.

-“My grandson Manting
+My grandson Manting

 Always be kind and humble, and don’t let others stumble.

-Find a wife, who will brighten up your life.
+Find a wife who will brighten up your life.

 Smile more, because you’re naturally a happy person deep down to your core.